Wallet lifecycle

 When you call portal.createWallet() two steps happen under the hood.

-1. MPC WebSocket Operation - After this completes the custodian signing share will have been successfully stored in Portal's database and client signing share is available on the client device.
+1. Create Signing Shares - After this completes the custodian signing share will have been successfully stored in Portal's database and the client signing share is stored on the Portal client's device.
 This updates the signing share status to STORED_DATABASE.

 Backup